Learn how Cloudflare interprets Cache-Control headers set at your origin server.

 Cache-Control: public, no-cache, must-revalidate

 Cache-Control: public, max-age=3600, stale-if-error=60

-Cloudflare will attempt to revalidate the content with the origin after it has been in cache for 3600 seconds (1 hour).
-If the server is returning an error instead of proper revalidation responses, Cloudflare will continue serving the stale resource for a total of 1 minute beyond the expiration of the resource.
+With this configuration, Cloudflare attempts to revalidate the content with the origin server after it has been in cache for 3600 seconds (1 hour).
+If the server is returning an error instead of proper revalidation responses, Cloudflare continues serving the stale resource for a total of 1 minute beyond the expiration of the resource.

 Cache-Control: public, max-age=7200, s-maxage=3600

 This configuration indicates the asset is fresh for 600 seconds, and can be served stale for up to an additional 30 seconds to parallel requests for the same resource while the initial synchronous revalidation is attempted.